Kalamazoo Living HIstory Show -Dealer Information Page-

 DEALER PARKING

-After unloading, dealers dropping trailers (except those with Handicapped Parking Stickers) are required by the County Parks Department to park them up against the East fence line next to the maintenance building.
-No parking next to the Hazel Gray Building on the South end next to the racetrack.
-This area is a Fire Lane.
-All vehicles parked in this area will be ticketed and towed at owner’s expense.
+After unloading, all dealers must park in the west parking lot.
+Dealers dropping trailers (except those with handicapped parking stickers) are required by the Expo Center to park them in the west vendor parking lot or up against the east fence line next to the maintenance building.
+No parking next to the Expo South Building on the south end next to the fence or in the loading dock area.
+All vehicles parked in these areas will be ticketed and towed at owner’s expense.

 CAMPING